 The waterways, wetlands and floodplains of the North Central region have been degraded by a range of processes, including historical mining and clearing operations, agriculture, irrigation and water supply development.
-Many have been transformed by urban development, irrigation and water supply infrastructure, drainage and changes in flow regime.
+Many have been transformed by urban irrigation water development, and supply infrastructure, drainage and changes in flow regime.
 Some of these wetlands have adapted to long term changes in their environment and now offer a different suite of values and services that need to be protected.